iamafnaan/React-assignment-MAI/README.md

 # Loan Calculator UI

 ## Project Overview
-This project is a user-friendly web interface for a loan calculator application.
+This project is a user-friendly/Dymanic UI web interface for a loan calculator application.
 Users can interact with adjustable sliders to customize their loan amounts and periods, view their estimated monthly installments, and get information about maximum funding.

 ## Features
 - **Maximum Funding Display:** Shows the maximum loan amount for a specific vehicle.